-The 16 facilities remaining under our master lease with Orianna as of September 30, 2018 are located in South Carolina (14), Georgia (1) and Tennessee (1).
-Our recorded investment in this direct financing lease, net of the \$76.0 million allowance, amounted to \$151.7 million as of September 30, 2018.
-We have not recognized any direct financing lease income from Orianna for the period from July 1, 2017 through September 30, 2018.
+The 38 facilities remaining under our master leases with Orianna as of March 31, 2018 are located in seven states, predominantly in the southeastern U.S. (37 facilities) and Indiana (1 facility).
+Our recorded investment in these direct financing leases, net of the \$172.2 million allowance, amounted to \$337.7 million, as of March 31, 2018.
+We have not recognized any direct financing lease income from Orianna for the period from July 1, 2017 through March 31, 2018.

-Orianna has not satisfied the contractual payments due under the terms of the remaining direct financing lease or the separate operating lease covering four facilities with the Company and the collectability of future amounts due is uncertain.
+Orianna has not satisfied the contractual payments due under the terms of the remaining two direct financing leases or the separate operating lease covering four facilities with the Company and the collectability of future amounts due is uncertain.

 In March 2018, Orianna commenced voluntary Chapter 11 proceedings in the United States Bankruptcy Court for the Northern District of Texas, Dallas Division (the "Bankruptcy Court").
-As described in Orianna's filings with the Bankruptcy Court, we entered into a Restructuring Support Agreement ("RSA") that was expected to form the basis for Orianna's restructuring.
-The RSA provided for the recommencement, in April 2018, of partial rent payments at \$1.0 million per month and established a specific timeline for the implementation of Orianna's planned restructuring.
-The RSA provided for the recommencement, in April 2018, of partial rent payments at \$1.0 million per month and established a specific timeline for the implementation of Orianna's planned restructuring.
-The RSA provided for the transition of 23 facilities to new operators and the potential sale of the remaining19 facilities subject to the plan of reorganization as approved by the Bankruptcy Court.
-On July 25, 2018, Omega terminated the restructuring support agreement with its tenant, 4 West Holdings, and the sponsor of Orianna's restructuring plan.
-During the third quarter of 2018, we transitioned 22 facilities with a net carrying value of approximately\$184.5 million from Orianna to five existing operators with annual contractual rent of approximately \$16.8 million.
-See Note 2 - Properties and Investments.
-In addition, we sold Orianna's headquarters with a carrying value of approximately \$1.5 million to an unrelated third-party for approximately \$1.5 million.
+As described in Orianna's filings with the Bankruptcy Court, we have entered into a Restructuring Support Agreement ("RSA") that is expected to form the basis for Orianna's restructuring.
+The RSA provides for the recommencement, in April 2018, of partial rent payments at \$1.0 million per month and establishes a specific timeline for the implementation of Orianna's planned restructuring.
+The RSA provides for the transition of 23 facilities to new operators and the potential sale of the remaining 19 facilities subject to the plan of reorganization and its approval by the Bankruptcy Court.